- Masterworks sources and buys whole artworks, possibly below market price.

 Qualifying the Offer

-Before Masterworks can sell interests in an acquired work, it must file an offering circular with the SEC and work with the agency to qualify the offering.
+Before Masterworks can sell interests in an acquired work, it must file an offering circular with the Securities and Exchange Commission (SEC) and work with the agency to qualify the offering.

 Once the offering is qualified, Masterworks can officially market shares to the general public.
-Qualified investors can purchase shares on the Masterworks platform.
-Initial pricing is $20 per share.
+Qualified investors can purchase shares on the Masterworks website.
+Initial pricing is always $20 per share.

 Vetting & Onboarding Members

 Members must be confirmed to purchase shares in a Masterworks holding.
 Applying to become a Masterworks investor is more involved and intense than opening a regular old securities account.
 Applicants must complete a thorough onboarding process that includes a live interview.

 Masterworks doesn’t specify any investing minimums or spell out precisely what it’s looking for in its investors.
 But you should expect to demonstrate you’re serious about investing in art.

 Masterworks operates a members-only gallery in New York City’s SoHo neighborhood, where it displays works from time to time.
 When not on display, Masterworks’ artworks live in a museum-grade secure storage facility.

 Although art isn’t as liquid or transparently valued as high-volume exchange-traded securities, Masterworks does what it can to track the value and performance of its investments.
 They display this information in your account dashboard along with details about your holdings.

 Following the closing of a sale, Masterworks distributes returns proportionally to shareholders after deducting its management expenses.
 Masterworks’ first offering circular reveals three distinct expense classes likely to apply to all future works: